Ostico/PhpOrient/README.md

 ### Persistent Connections ( Session Token )
 Since version 27 is introduced an extension to allow use a token based session.
 This functionality must be enabled on the server config.

-- In the first negotiation the client can ask for a token based authentication using the token-auth flag
+- In the first negotiation the client can ask for a token based authentication using the ```PhpOrient::setSessionToken``` method.
-- The server will reply with a token or an empty string meaning that it not support token based session and is using a old style session.
+- The server will reply with a token or with an empty string meaning that it not support token based session and is using an old style session.
-- For each request the client send the token
+- For each request, the client will send the token and eventually it will get a new one if token lifetime ends.

 When using the token based authentication, the connections can be shared between users of the same server.
 ```php